What are Tear Stains? Here's Everything YOU Need to Know.

 In most breeds however, the tear ducts allow excess tears to drain away naturally.
 But the above breeds frequently suffer from clogged ducts or hair around the eye that can cause the tears to stay on the fur.
 This results in the discoloration that we recognize as tear stains.
 In fact, most of the common causes are not preventable:

-Blocked tear ducts - In some cases, tear ducts become clogged preventing drainage.
-This could be scarring or the result of an infection of some sort.
+- Blocked tear ducts - In some cases, tear ducts become clogged preventing drainage.
+This could be scarring or the result of a more serious eye issue.

 Tear Stains and Infection Concerns